Curb Appeal — Getting a House Ready to Sell

 A large part of a Buyer’s “Buying Decision” happens during the first few seconds at your property.
 Buyers will notice your curb appeal immediately.
 Make sure they get a great feeling from the beginning.
 Look at your house and your property the way a buyer will see it.

 Step 1: Curb Appeal — Drive Up to Your Property

-Take notice of how your property appears from the curb — “Curb Appeal”, or, if a buyer will be approaching on foot, look from that vantage point. – Is the driveway in need of repair? – Is the yard mowed? – Are there bushes that need trimming or dead trees? – Do you have a fence that’s broken, or a tilting or damaged mailbox?
+Take notice of how your property appears from the curb — “Curb Appeal”, or, if a buyer will be approaching on foot, look from that vantage point. – Is the driveway in need of repair? – Does the yard need to be mowed? – Are there bushes that need to be trimmed or are there dead trees? – Do you have a fence that’s broken, or a tilting or damaged mailbox?

 Step 2: Walk up to the house, and to your main entry.

-– Is your walkway in good repair? – Are there trash cans visible? – Does the door need painting or repair? – Are gutters running over and downspouts clogged?
+– Is your walkway in good repair? – Are there trash cans visible? – Does the door need to be painted.
+Is your doorknob rusty or out of style?
+Here are the 2021 styles!
+Does your door need to be repaired? – Are your gutters running over and downspouts clogged?
 Adding potted plants or fresh flowers to your entryway or stairs always helps!

 Step 3: Open the door and look inside.

 – Does the doorbell work? – Does the door lock and unlock easily? – Does the door squeak? – Are windows in the door or surrounding the door clean? – Is the entryway floor, floor mat, or rug clean? – Look up – are there cobwebs?

 Step 4: Take a walk through your house